kubernetes/website/docs/concepts/storage/persistent-volumes.md

 ### Binding Block Volumes

-If a user requests a raw block volume by indicating this using the `volumeMode` field in the `PersistentVolumeClaim` spec, the binding rules differ slighty from previous releases that didn't consider this mode as part of the spec.
+If a user requests a raw block volume by indicating this using the `volumeMode` field in the `PersistentVolumeClaim` spec, the binding rules differ slightly from previous releases that didn't consider this mode as part of the spec.
 Listed is a table of possible combinations the user and admin might specify for requesting a raw block device.
 The table indicates if the volume will be bound or not given the combinations:
 Volume binding matrix for statically provisioned volumes: